makinacorpus/django-leaflet/README.rst

 Forms
 =====

-With Django>=1.6, a Leaflet widget is provided to edit geometry fields.
+With *Django* >= 1.6, a Leaflet widget is provided to edit geometry fields.
 In previous versions, it falls back to simple text areas.

 It embeds *Leaflet.draw* in version *0.2.1dev*.